Emissivity measurements of CuCrZr alloy: Results

 where $\Delta T$ = $\sqrt{(\Delta T_{IR})^{2}+(\Delta T_{TC})^{2}}$) is the combined one-standard-deviation uncertainty of the IR camera and thermocouple temperature measurements.
 A total of 56 emissivity measurements are shown in Fig. \ref{fig:7}.
 The vertical and horizontal error bars represent emissivity and temperature uncertainties, respectively.
 The black, blue, and green markers indicate measurements from the first e-beam heating, the second e-beam heating following cooling, and the hot-plate heating.

-The effective emissivity was obtained from a weighted constant fit using the individual measurement uncertatinties.
-Even though the emissivity shows some variation as a function of temperature, a constant value is sufficient to represent the emissivity over the studied temperature range.
+The effective emissivity was obtained from a weighted constant fit using the individual measurement uncertainties.
+No statistically significant monotonic temperature dependence was observed over the full temperature range when the scatter among samples and heating cycles was included.
+The observed variation is therefore treated as part of the effective uncertainty rather than fitted with a temperature-dependent model.
+Thus, the constant-fit emissivity is interpreted as an effective engineering parameter for IR camera-based thermal measurements, rather than as a fundamental material properties.
 To calculate the emissivity uncertainty, the reduced $\chi^{2}$ was first determined as,

-where N is the number of measurements, and $\sigma_{i}$ is the uncertainty of each emissivity measurement.
+where $N$ is the number of measurements, and $\sigma_{i}$ is the uncertainty of each emissivity measurement.
 Since the individual measurement uncertainties were similar, a representative measurement uncertainty was defined as,

 The effective emissivity uncertainty was obtained by scaling the representative uncertainty according to the $\chi_{\nu}^{2}$,